AI-in-Health/MedLLMsPracticalGuide/README.md

 * [LLMs Practical Guide](https://github.com/Mooler0410/LLMsPracticalGuide).
 The codebase we built upon and it is a comprehensive LLM survey.
 * [Large AI Survey](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10261199&tag=1).
 Large AI Models in Health Informatics: Applications, Challenges, and the Future.
 * [Nature Medicine](https://www.nature.com/articles/s41591-023-02448-8).
 A Survey of the Large language models in medicine.
 * [Healthcare LLMs Survey](https://arxiv.org/abs/2310.05694).
-A Survey of Large Language Models for Healthcare: from Data, Technology, and Applications to Accountability and Ethics.
+A Survey of Large Language Models for Healthcare.

 ## 📑 Citation